AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-shared-streams.md

 ### [Communities](#tab/communities)

-To stop sharing streams with a community from the `Communities` page, follow these steps:
+To stop sharing streams with a community from the `Communities` page:

 1. In the left pane, select **Data Management** > **Communities**.